Anna's Taqueria

-Anna's Taqueria is a chain of fast-service Mexican-fusion restaurants in the Boston area.
+Anna's Taqueria is a chain of quick-service Mexican-fusion restaurants in the Boston area.

 Overview

 Anna's is modeled after U.S. West Coast style Mexican cuisine, specifically the Mission-style burrito of San Francisco.
-Its menu offers only four core items: burritos, tacos, quesadillas and Mexican plates, and has been described as "the best burritos for next to nothing".
+Its menu offers only five core items: burritos, tacos, quesadillas, burrito bowls, and salads.
+It has been described as "the best burritos for next to nothing".
 The food is made using an assembly line-style process.
-The chain currently has six stores in operation, including two in Cambridge.
+The chain currently has ten stores in operation, including two in Cambridge.

 In April 2009, Anna's Taqueria was recipient of the Boston Phoenix's 'Best of Boston' Award for best fast food, while the company has won Boston Magazine's 'Best of Boston' award multiple times.

 History

 The first Anna's Taqueria was founded by Michael Kamio and located in Brookline's Coolidge Corner in 1995 after a disagreement with his sister Mariko Kamio, who owns the competing Boca Grande chain.
-Since then, a second Brookline restaurant was opened in addition to the locations in Porter and Davis Squares, and restaurants were opened at MIT's Stratton Student Center and on Cambridge St. in Boston across from the Massachusetts General Hospital.
+Since then, the restaurant chain expanded its presence with the opening of a second location in Brookline, in addition to the existing restaurants in Porter and Davis Squares.
+Furthermore, new restaurants were established at MIT's Stratton Student Center and on Cambridge St. in Boston, strategically positioned across from the Massachusetts General Hospital.
+These expansions allowed the chain to reach a broader audience and cater to the dining needs of diverse communities in the Boston area.
+In 2024, Fenway Park added Anna's Taqueria as a concession vendor.